-UNIVERSAL ROBOTS 21.
-Move Tab

-Feature

-Under Feature, you can define how to control the robot arm relative to View, Base or Tool features.
+Feature Under Feature , you can define how to control the robot arm relative to View , Base or Tool features.
 For the best feel for controlling the robot arm you can select the View feature, then use Rotate arrows to change the viewing angle of the 3D image to match your view of the real robot arm.

-Active TCP

-In the Robot field, under Active TCP, the name of the current active Tool Center Point (TCP) is displayed.

-Home

-The Home button accesses the Move Robot into Position screen, where you can hold down the Auto button (see Move robot to on page 173) to move robot into position previously defined under Installation (see Defining Home on page 295).
-The Home button's default setting returns the Robo Arm to an upright position (see 20.9 Home on page 294).
+Active TCP In the Robot field, under Active TCP , the name of the current active Tool Center Point (TCP) is displayed.
+Home The Home button accesses the Move Robot into Position screen, where you can hold down the Auto button (see Move robot to on page 169) to move robot into position previously defined under Installation (see Defining Home on page 291).
+The Home button's default setting returns the Robo Arm to an upright position (see 20.9 Home on page 290).
+Freedrive The on-screen Freedrive button allows the Robot Arm to be pulled into desired positions/poses.
+Align The Align button allows the Z axis of the active TCP to align to a selected feature.
+Tool Position The text boxes display the full coordinate values of the TCP relative to the selected feature.
+You can configure several named TCPs (see).

-Freedrive

-The on-screen Freedrive button allows the Robot Arm to be pulled into desired positions/poses.

-Align

-The Align button allows the Z axis of the active TCP to align to a selected feature.

-Tool Position

-The text boxes display the full coordinate values of the TCP relative to the selected feature.
-You can configure several named TCPs (see ).
 You can also tap Edit pose to access the Pose Editor screen.

-Joint Position

-The Joint Position field allows you to directly control individual joints.
-Each joint moves along a default joint limit range from $-360^{\circ}$ to $+360^{\circ}$ , defined by a horizontal bar.
+Joint Position The Joint Position field allows you to directly control individual joints.
+Each joint moves along a default joint limit range from -360° to $+360^{\circ}$, defined by a horizontal bar.
 Once the limit is reached you cannot move a joint any further.
-You can configure joints with a position range different from the default (see 17.6.2 Joint Limits on page 146), this new range is indicated with red zone inside the horizontal bar.
+You can configure joints with a position range different from the default (see 17.6.2 Joint Limits on page 142), this new range is indicated with red zone inside the horizontal bar.

-- In the Setup tab, if the gravity setting (see ) is wrong, or the robot arm carries a heavy load, the robot arm can start moving (falling) when you press the Freedrive tab.
-In that case, release Freedrive again. - 2.
-Use the correct installation settings (e.g. Robot mounting angle, payload mass and payload center of gravity offset).
-Save and load the installation files along with the program. - Payload settings and robot mounting settings must be set correctly before operating the Freedrive button.
-If these settings are not correct, the robot arm will move when you activate Freedrive. - 4.
-The Freedrive function must only be used in installations where the risk assessment allows it.
-Tools and obstacles must not have sharp edges or pinch points.
-Make sure that all personnel remain outside the reach of the robot arm.